Getting Started with Direct

 }

-The private_data contains the transaction ID, which uniquely identifies the customer making the request along with the data submitted for processing.
-Below is an example post request for the submit-barcode endpoint.
+The private_data contains a transaction ID that uniquely identifies the request, along with the data submitted for processing.
+Below is an example post request for the /submit-barcode endpoint.

 /api/v1/submit-barcode